galasa-dev/cli/docs/generated/galasactl_properties_get.md

       --galasahome string   Path to a folder where Galasa will read and write files and configuration settings.
 The default is '${HOME}/.galasa'.
 This overrides the GALASA_HOME environment variable which may be set instead.
   -l, --log string          File to which log information will be sent.
 Any folder referred to must exist.
 An existing file will be overwritten.
 Specify "-" to log to stderr.
 Defaults to not logging.
   -n, --name string         Name of a property in the namespace.
 It has no default value.
   -s, --namespace string    Namespace.
-A mandatory flag that describes a container for a collection of properties.
+A mandatory flag that describes the container for a collection of properties.
 It has no default value.
 ```

 ### SEE ALSO